 Its deep roots and ties to Denver, CO, extend to the fun side of Rocky Mountain life as well.
 As part of the Mile High City, at the foot of the Front Range of the Rockies, Regis has no end of outdoor recreational opportunities for students.
 The Outdoor Adventure Program offers equipment rentals to students for free – everything necessary for outdoor activities, from sleeping bags and backpacks to tents and camp stoves.
 Like other mountain colleges in Colorado, multiple organized activities all year long take students fly fishing horseback riding, hiking, and more – and that’s not even counting all the opportunities students have off-campus, with just a short drive.
 With its reputation and recreation, Regis secures its spot as one of the best mountain colleges in America.

-The top public liberal arts college in the UNC system, the University of North Carolina at Asheville is also one of the best colleges in the mountains of NC, and there is certainly competition.
+The top public liberal arts college in the UNC system, the University of North Carolina at Asheville is also one of the best colleges in the Blue Ridge Mountains of NC, and there is certainly competition.
 Founded in 1927 as a junior college, UNC Asheville is still primarily a bachelor’s college, and has been ranked as one of the best undergraduate educators in the nation.
-With its roots in Appalachians, UNC Asheville is known for its value and outreach, and has frequently been named a best value, offering the support and mentorship of a liberal arts college with the resources and tuition of a public university.
+With its roots in the Appalachians, UNC Asheville is known for its value and outreach, and has frequently been named a best value, offering the support and mentorship of a liberal arts college with the resources and tuition of a public university like UNC’s flagship campus in Chapel Hill.
 UNC Asheville is also an ideal destination for students who love the outdoors.

 The largest city in western North Carolina, Asheville is one of the most popular tourist towns in the South, with a nationally-recognized foodie scene, music scene (including America’s oldest folk festival), and outdoor recreation.
 Nestled in the Appalachian Mountains, Asheville is in the center of four national forests: the Cherokee, Pisgah, Nantahala, and Great Smoky Mountains national parks.
 All of those destinations give the UNC Asheville Outdoor Programs plenty of “human-powered adventures” for student recreation.
 For those who like the outdoors from inside, the Blue Ridge Parkway also passes by Asheville.
 One of the best mountain colleges in NC, UNC Asheville is a perfect outdoor college.